Zowe-Java-SDK/ZosShell/README.md

     ps <arg>                 - where arg is a task/job name
     pwd                      - show current working dataset
-    rm <arg>                 - where arg is "*", member, dataset, or dataset with member value tail <arg1> <arg2>       - where arg1 is job name, arg2 is optional and is line limit - tail job log touch <arg>              - create member arg if it does not already exist uname                    - show current connected host name whoami                   - show current connected user name
+    rm <arg>                 - where arg is "*", member, dataset, or dataset with member value tail <arg1> <arg2>       - where arg1 is job name, arg2 is optional and is line limit
+                             - and only job's JESMSGLG spool output is returned touch <arg>              - create member arg if it does not already exist uname                    - show current connected host name whoami                   - show current connected user name

 Along with following custom commands:

-    get <arg>                - where arg is a job name - output job log count members           - return member count in dataset count datasets          - return dataset count in dataset cp | copy <arg> arg>    - where arg can be ".", member, dataset or dataset(member)
+    get <arg>                - where arg is a job name - returns jobs's JESMSGLG spool output only getall <arg>             - where arg is a job name - returns all the job's combined spool files output count members            - return member count in dataset count datasets           - return dataset count in dataset cp | copy <arg> arg>     - where arg can be ".", member, dataset or dataset(member)
     cancel <arg>             - where arg is a task/job name
     connections              - a list of connection(s)
     change <arg>             - where arg is a number representing a connection files                    - list all files under local c:\ZosShell
     download <arg>           - download arg to local c:\ZosShell where arg is member/seq dataset
     end                      - end session closes shell UI window save <arg>               - save arg where arg is a file name from files command to the current pwd search <arg>             - search for arg within a job log from the last get command performed
     submit <arg>             - where arg is a member name
     v | visited              - a list of visited datasets

 The following key combinations provide the following functionality within the shell: